strathausen/qtrek.bas/README.md

 change their colour.
 I may publish that one as well some day.

+## Setup

+To play the game, just run `dosbox` from the root folder of this project.

+## Keybindings

+Navigation: `up`, `down`

+Weapons: `g`, `h`, `n`

+## Gameplay

+You need to destroy enemy ships.
+Faster wapons are weaker.
+You get punished for wasting shots.

 ## To do

-The game is in German,
+- The game is in German,
 as well as many of the variable and function names.
 This is not good.

-Also, this is not really a game yet, it runs infinitely.
+- This is more of a preview than a game.
+It runs infinitely.
 You just shoot space ships and collect points in the process.

+- FreeBasic can understand QBasic - maybe a nicer option than running with DosBox.

+Contributions are welcome.

 ## Legal stuff